Zhangdian, Zibo: Industrialization

+PRC era

+On March 1, 1947, during the Second Chinese Civil War, Zhangdian was taken by the People's Liberation Army, and the Zhangdian City government was established, under the jurisdiction of the Bohai Administrative Office.
+In July 1949, the Central-South Shandong Zibo Special Region merged with the Mining Department of the East China Finance and Economics Office, and they formed the Zibo Industrial and Mining Special Region (淄博工礦特區), by which Zhangdian City became the administrative center of this new region.

-In April, 1955, Zhangdian was officially established as one of the districts of Zibo city.
+In April 1955, Zhangdian was officially established as one of the districts of Zibo city.

-Administrative division
+Administrative divisions

 Zhangdian governs six towns, including Nanding, Fujia, Mashang, Fangzhen, Zhongbu and Fengshui.

 It also governs six subdistricts, including Chezhan Subdistrict, Heping Subdistrict, Gongyuan Subdistrict, Keyuan Subdistrict, Tiyuchang Subdistrict and Xingyuan subdistrict.

 Natural Environment

 Landform

 Zhangdian is on the north east side of the synclinal basin of Zibo.
 It is located on a transition area from low mountains and hills to Huangfan plain, with its eastern and southern parts higher than its western and northern part.
 The land is generally plain in Zhangdian, with its plain covering 72.43% of its gross area.

 There is a northeast-trending massif in the northeast part of Zhangdian, with Heitie Mountain as its main peak.
 Heitie Mountain is 254 meters high.
 It is also the highest mountain in Zhangdian.

 Soil

 There are two kinds of soil in Zhangdian, cinnamon soil and Shajiang black soil.